The Viewer Panels

-Experiment with the controls in the CC for a while until you're satisfied that it just isn't going to do the job.
+Experiment with the controls in the CC for a while until you're either satisfied with the picture or convinced that it just isn't going to do the job.
+If I cover all of the blurry orange pixels, I wind up with an unnatural-looking fuzzy black halo, which is not what I want.
 It's okay to fail in your first attempt to accomplish a task.
 Don't hang on too long to an approach that isn't working; move on to a new solution as soon as it's obvious that the current one was a bad idea.
 In this case, I'm going to try the HueCurves tool instead of the Color Corrector.
 By now, I expect you know how to find a specific tool, so I'll stop holding your hand.

 HueCurves provides a way to perform color corrections that target specific color ranges.
 It has several modes accessible with the grid of checkboxes at the top and a curve interface that you can use to isolate the hue that you want to work on.

 Whenever I work with a curve tool in Fusion, I like to drag my Tools view as wide as is practical in order to get better precision.
 That's why this tool screenshot is thrice as wide as the others.
 You can also access curves like these in the Spline Editor, which provides even more precision.

 You can add a control point anywhere on this spline by simply clicking on it, but in order to find the exact hue we need to change, I used the Pick Color button.
 To use it, you have to click+drag the button to the Viewer and release it on the pixel you want to sample.
 When you do so, you will get a new control point on the spline at the hue you sampled.